Ukrainian architecture: Imperial period

+Late Baroque

 As Eastern and Central Ukraine became increasingly integrated into the Russian Empire, Russian architects had the opportunity to realize their projects in the picturesque landscape that many Ukrainian cities and regions offered.
 St. Andrew's Church of Kyiv (1747–1754), built by Bartolomeo Rastrelli, is a notable example of Rococo architecture, and its location on top of the Kievan mountain made it a recognizable monument of the city.
 An equally notable contribution of Rastrelli was the Mariinskyi Palace, which was built to be a summer residence to Russian Empress Elizabeth.

 A prominent architect of the late Baroque era in Ukraine was Gottfried Johann Schädel, who led the construction of the Great Belfry of Kyiv Pechersk Lavra (1736–1745) and rebuilt the premises of Kyiv Mohyla Academy (1736–1740).
 Other prominent monuments from this period in Ukraine are the belfries of St. Sophia Cathedral (1748) and St. Michael's Monastery in Kyiv, Intercession Church in Podil (1772), St. George's Cathedral in Lviv (1744–1764), City Hall in Buchach, Nativity Cathedral in Kozelets (1752–1763), main cathedral of Pochaiv Lavra (1771–1791), Dominican Church in Lviv (1749–1764).